When to Hire Employees: Why Timing is Everything for Your Business

 • Foresee potential issues and anticipate the future.

-• Retain cash while you identify where you can add value that customers are willing to pay for.
+• Retain cash while you identify where you can add value customers are willing to pay for.

 • Build efficient processes that are easy to replicate and can be measured.